Guy Lefèvre de la Boderie: Biography

+Works

 The work assigned to Guy by Arias Montano was the editing of the Syriac New Testament.
 He examined for this purpose a new manuscript of it which Postel had brought from the East.
 In 1572 appeared in the fifth volume of the Antwerp Polyglot Bible the result of Lefevre's work, entitled Novum Testamentum syriace, cum versione Latin.
 This work included the collated Syriac text and Lefevre's previously published (and now amended) Latin version.
 This work was republished by Le Jay in 1645 in the Paris Polyglot.
 In 1572 Lefevre published in Antwerp a short Syriac text which he had found accidentally thrown together with the Eastern Biblical manuscript above mentioned.
 This text, furnished with a Latin translation, appeared under the title D. Seven, Alexandrini, quondam patriarche, de Ritibus baptismi et sacre synaxis apud Syros Christianos receptis liber.

 Lefevre tells us (Epistola dedicatoria, p.
 4 f.) that he published this text to illustrate the agreement of the ancient Eastern Church with the Western in the important matter of sacramental ritual.
 To make the little text useful for beginners in Syriac Lefevre vocalized the text and added at the foot of the page a vocalized transliteration in Hebrew characters.
 In the sixth volume of the Antwerp Polyglot appeared a further work by Lefevre, Grammatica chaldaica et Dictionarium Syro-Chaldaicum.
 In the same year 1572, Lefevre published, also in Antwerp, a short introduction to Syriac, Syriace 1ingue prima elementa.
 This work is little more than an account of the names of the consonants and vowel signs with a few easy texts.
-On completing his work in Antwerp in 1572 Lefevre returned to France where he soon obtained the post of secretary and interpreter to the Duke of Alençon.
-In this position he was brought into close contact with the somewhat radical thought of the period.
-His associates were men like Antoine de Baif, Jean Daurat, Pierre de Ronsard, Jean Vauquelin de la Fresnaye etc.